holepunchto/pear-electron/DEVELOPMENT.md

 # pear-electron-1.4.15.tgz
 ```

-And then switch to the dir of your test app you set up earlier and install the pack.
+With the test app directory as the working location, the packed library can now be installed.

 ```bash #
 cd path/to/electron-template
 npm install path/to/local/pear-electron/pear-electron-1.4.15.tgz
 ```

-After that you can start your test app.
+Once installed, the test app can be started.

-If your bootstraped **pear-electron** is now different than the previous one, you should see something like this on the first run of the app:
+If the bootstrapped UI Library differs from the previously installed version, a sync message should appear on the first run of the app.

 ```bash
 pear run .